 - Harmful stress from the trauma and humiliation of racism and prejudice that Black women face daily is a root cause

-The AAIMM Initiative approaches its work from a frame that the root cause of the problem is the stress caused by a Black person’s exposure to racism and the impact of that stress on a Black woman/birthing person’s body, compounded by structures in society that perpetuate racism of culturally competent care, and the present of implicit and overt bias in the systems of support that interact with Black families.
+The AAIMM Initiative approaches its work from a frame that the root cause of the mortality disparity is the stress caused by a Black person’s exposure to racism and the impact of that stress on a Black woman/birthing person’s body, compounded by structures in society that perpetuate racism, and the presence of implicit and overt bias in the systems of support that interact with Black families.

 The African American Infant and Maternal Mortality Steering Committee guides the implementation of the LA County Department of Public Health’s 5-Year Action plan to address African American and infant mortality as well as informs the development and implementation of strategies to compliment the plan.
 This group also comes together to advance advocacy, awareness and policy change.